 Standards of Business Conduct

 ExxonMobil has adopted comprehensive standards of business conduct.
-Each director is expected to be familiar with and to follow these standards, as well as these Guidelines and the Corporation’s guidelines that prohibit trading in stock of the Corporation on the basis of material non-public information and entering into derivatives or similar instruments relating to the Corporation’s stock.
-The Nominating and Governance Committee will review any issues arising under the applicable standards of business conduct with respect to an executive officer or director and will report its findings to the full Board.
+Each director is expected to familiarize themselves with and follow these standards, as well as these Guidelines and the Corporation’s guidelines that prohibit trading in stock of the Corporation on the basis of material non-public information and entering into derivatives or similar instruments relating to the Corporation’s stock.
+The Nominating and Governance Committee will review any issues arising under the applicable standards of business conduct with respect to an executive officer or director and will report its findings to the full Board and the General Auditor.
 The Board does not envision that any waivers will be authorized.
 Directors will acknowledge at least annually their obligation to follow the standards of business conduct and these Guidelines, including their obligations of confidentiality and that any material breach of these may constitute cause for their removal from the Board.

 External Communications and Communication by Interested Parties with Non-Employee Directors

 The CEO will speak for the Corporation.
 The Nominating and Governance Committee will maintain procedures for interested parties to communicate with the non-employee directors.
 Contact information and a description of the procedures for handling these communications will be published in the proxy statement for each annual meeting of shareholders and posted on ExxonMobil's internet site.